thebustalab/thebustalab.github.io/integrated_bioanalytics/book/index.md

 * "query_in_path": One or more queries, all listed in a single fasta file.
 * "sequences_of_interest_directory_path": The path to a directory where the BLAST hits will be written as individual files (this will be useful later on).
 * "blast_module_directory_path": The path to the folder of BLAST+ executable.
-* "blast_mode": The format is XYblastZ where X is subject type (the transcriptome or proteome, use "n" for nucleotide, "p" for amino acids).
-Y is whether the subjects should be translated ("t" for translate, "n" for no translation, if you choose "t" your subjects will not be searched for ORFs, every three base pairs are just translated verbatim).
-Z is the format of the query/queries ("n" for nucleotide, "p" for amino acids).
-Allowed formats: nnblastn, ntblastp, pnblastp.
+* "blast_mode": The default shorthand is XYblastZ where X describes the subject type (`n` for nucleotide, `p` for amino acid), Y indicates whether subjects are translated (`t`) or not (`n`), and Z describes the query type (`n` or `p`).
+For example, `ntblastp` translates nucleotide subjects and compares them to protein queries.
+You can also supply specific BLAST+ presets such as `megablast`, `dc-megablast`, `blastx`, `tblastn`, or `tblastx` when you want BLAST to manage the translation behaviour for you.
-* "e_value_cutoff": Hits with a e-value below this cutoff will not be returned.
+* "e_value_cutoff": Hits with an e-value greater than this cutoff are discarded.
 Default = 1.
-* "queries_in_outout": TRUE/FALSE, should the queries be included in the output?
-If you want to build a tree of BLAST hits and want the queries in the tree, then set this to be TRUE.
+* "queries_in_output": TRUE/FALSE, should the queries be included in the output?
+Set to TRUE if you need the query sequences for downstream analyses like tree building.
 * "monolist_out_path": The path to where we want a summary file of the BLAST hits to be written.

+Different BLAST modes tailor the search to the molecule types you are comparing.
+In the XYblastZ naming scheme, `nnblastn` reproduces the classic nucleotide-vs-nucleotide search (`blastn`), `ntblastp` lines up with `tblastn`, and `pnblastp` matches `blastp`.
+Preset names such as `blastx`, `megablast`, or `dc-megablast` extend these basics to translated queries or alternate nucleotide heuristics, while `tblastx` translates both query and subject to compare inferred proteins.
+Pick the mode that matches the biology of your query and target sequences so the scoring and heuristics work in your favor.

 Once we have those things, we can set up the search (see below).
 There are two main outputs from the search: a list of the hits ("monolist_out", which is written to "monolist_out_path"), and the hits themselves, written as individual files to "sequences_of_interest_directory_path".
 These two things can be used in downstream analyses, such as alignments.
 The function does not return an object.